Reading Hospital: Graduate medical education

 Reading Hospital operates a number of residency training programs for newly graduated physicians.
-Programs include Emergency Medicine, Family Medicine, Internal Medicine, OB/GYN, Podiatric Medicine and Surgery, and a Transitional Year.
+Programs include Emergency Medicine, Family Medicine, Internal Medicine, OB/GYN, Podiatric Medicine and Surgery, Psychiatry, and a Transitional Year.
 All programs are accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 The internal medicine program is also dually accredited by the American Osteopathic Association.
 There is also a residency programs for pharmacists.

 In January 2021, Tower Health announced additional residency programs in neurology and physical medicine and rehabilitation, as well as fellowship programs in nephrology, plastic surgery, sleep medicine, and pulmonary disease and critical care medicine.